 General Product Terms

 Manufacturer Overruns - Supposedly excess production of a product that is sold as such.
 You want to be very careful here.
 A significant portion of branded apparel, footwear, and accessories offered are not authentic or have not been authorized by the licensor for distribution.
 Many of these items are represented as overruns.
 Manufacturer tags mean nothing as they are easier to reproduce than the products themselves.
-We feel there is much greater risk with overruns than with department store or catalog overstock with respect to authenticity and quality.
+This is risky product to deal with.

 Irregulars and Seconds - Products that were removed from normal distribution because of a flaw.
 This could involve variations from standards with respect to color, construction, size, and many other criteria.
 We are not big fans of these as the variance can be extreme.